alibayaa/Patient-0/README.md

 # Patient-0
-Introduction to Pygame, building programming and python skills
+Introduction to Pygame, building general programming and python skills